bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Historically Bevy's general GPU data pattern has been to bind each piece of data per-entity and issue a draw call per-entity.
 In some cases we did store data in uniform buffers in "array style" and accessed with dynamic offsets, but this still resulted in rebinding at each offset.

 All of this rebinding has performance implications, both on the CPU and the GPU.
-On the CPU, it means encoding draw commands has many more steps to process and so takes more time than necessary.
-In the graphics API and on the GPU, it means many more rebinds and separate draw commands.
+On the CPU, it means encoding draw commands has many more steps to process, taking more time than necessary.
+On the GPU (and in the graphics API), it means many more rebinds and separate draw commands.

 Avoiding rebinding is both a big performance benefit for CPU-driven rendering and is necessary to enable GPU-driven rendering.